 Musician, Teacher, and Researcher

-Rachael Sanguinetti Hayes is a passionate educator and performer from Rochester, New York.
-She earned her bachelor’s degree at the Eastman School of Music in 2015 where she majored in Music Education with a Vocal Emphasis and Musical Arts with a thesis focused in arts journalism and the future of classical music.
+Rachael Sanguinetti is a passionate educator and performer from Rochester, New York.
+She earned her bachelor’s degree at the Eastman School of Music in 2015 where she majored in Music Education with a Vocal Emphasis and Musical Arts with a thesis focused in arts journalism.
 She also minored in Social Psychology and completed an Arts Leadership Certificate.
 Rachael then went on to earn a master’s degree at Ithaca College in 2018 with a focus in secondary general education and popular music education.
 Rachael is currently pursuing a PhD in Music Education at the Eastman School of Music with a focus in secondary general music, popular music, and student-centered instruction.
-She has been invited to present at multiple conferences across the US and has completed research studies on the subject of popular music education.
-She also maintains an active performance career as a soprano, performing across the northeast in numerous productions and as a soloist.
+She has been invited to present at multiple conferences across the US and has completed several research studies on the subject of popular music education.
+She also maintains an active performance career as a soprano, performing across the northeast in musical theatre and opera productions and as a soloist.